Urgent and emergency care thumbnail

 • This award is open to any private sector or independent healthcare provider that has worked in partnership with the NHS to improve urgent and emergency care services

-• Projects must demonstrate significant improvements in response times, patient outcomes, or service delivery with evidence from the past two years up until the awards deadline date
+• Projects must demonstrate significant improvements in response times, patient outcomes, or service delivery with evidence within the last two years up to the awards submission deadline

 Ambition